 History of Montage

 Montage Bible Church began in March 2016, but there were certainly stirrings about this fellowship long before its launch date.
-Roughly five years before Montage came to fruition, Pastor James had been in discussions about a church plant with Pastor Ken Hutcherson, then Senior Pastor of Antioch Bible Church.
+Roughly five years before Montage came to fruition, Pastor James Hansen had been in discussions about a church plant with Pastor Ken Hutcherson, then Senior Pastor of Antioch Bible Church.
 Both men prayed and explored the possibility of Pastor James planting a daughter church for Antioch, but with struggling church finances and Pastor Hutch’s health in decline, it seemed apparent that the idea of a formal church plant would have to go into hibernation

 for a while.